Incubation Committee

 • All projects listed on our website are geospatial and open source, and accept contributions.

-• Projects with an “OSGeo community” badge have been recognized as part of our community.
+• Projects with an “OSGeo Community” badge have been recognized as part of our community.

-• Projects with an “OSGeo project” badge have taken part in an extensive “incubation process,” including a code-base audit and some assurances around their long-term health and viability.
+• Projects with an “OSGeo Project” badge have taken part in an extensive “incubation process,” including a code-base audit and some assurances around their long-term health and viability.

 Please visit our wiki page to learn more about the incubation committee and check the status of projects taking part in our incubation program.
 The best way to contact us is via the OSGeo Incubation Committee Mailing List.